 Military history careers are vast and varied.
 The most common places one finds them are in academia and government, but there are other possibilities.
 Individuals versed in military history might write books or serve as advisors for war movies.
 Some military historians are active or reserve members of the U.S. Army and serve in military history detachments (MHDs).
 Other careers for those with an education in military history can range from museum work (as a curator or guide) to archival work to the management of historic sites such as battlegrounds.
 Teaching positions, historian jobs in the Army and analyst positions with the Central Intelligence Agency (CIA) are three additional options.

-Military History Professor: Job Information and Requirements
+Military History Professor: Job Duties and Requirements

-Professors employed at colleges or universities typically need a Ph.D., and some doctorate programs in history offer a military history specialization.
+Professors employed at colleges or universities typically need a Ph.D., and some doctoral programs in history offer a military history specialization.
 In their dissertations, doctoral students might focus on one particular conflict, such as World War II, or they might study topics such as military preparedness, the history of the armed services in the U.S., national security or wartime presidential actions.

 Once hired, professors will generally teach a broad sampling of history courses rather than courses strictly in military history, but military-related faculty specializations are not uncommon.
 The American Historical Society surveyed data on specializations from the more than 600 college or university history departments listed in its directory in 2005.
 It found that 35.2% of those history departments reported having at least one military history specialist among the faculty (www.historians.org).